 - Most egg banks offer an embryo guarantee

-Disadvantages to using an egg bank:
+Disadvantages of using an egg bank:

 - Not all eggs survive the thawing process